 Our curriculum follows the Early Years Statutory Framework for the Early years Foundation Stage, updated in September 2021.
 This document specifies the requirements for learning and development in the EYFS and provides the prime and specific areas of learning we must cover in our curriculum.
 Through our knowledge of each child and formative assessments the EYFS team plan exciting and engaging activities that will move the children’s learning forward.
 This may involve following a class theme where we take advantage of cross-curricular links in order to combine transferable skills and develop a wide-ranging vocabulary which underpins the children’s learning.
 This may also include following individual children’s interests and making the most of those focused moments where the teaching and learning can be maximised in a one to one way with teacher and child.
 Each year creates its own unique blend of whole class, guided, adult directed play and child-initiated play activities dependent on the nature and needs of the class of individuals.
 We look forward at the start of each new year to see where the class will lead us.

-The EYFS team collect evidence of children’s learning through work completed in their learning journey book, observations, photos and videos which are shared with parents daily using the Tapestry online system.
+The EYFS team collect evidence of children’s learning through work completed in their books, observations, photos and videos which are shared with parents using the Tapestry online system.
 This means that parents can engage with children regularly about their learning and can contribute to the knowledge we have of the child in school.
 Parents are encouraged to use Tapestry to record the milestones children make at home during the year.

 We go out into the local environment on a regular basis to enhance the children's learning.
 We have access to a conservation area that belongs to the school and we also enjoy visiting the viaduct which is a local landmark.
-We ensure that all of our visits are learning related and will provide the spark for further immersion in a theme or project.
 We also try to bring visitors in to give the children a breadth of learning, with examples ranging from drama companies and dance workshops to science based workshops.
-We hope to resume visits further afield during the coming year.

 The impact of the EYFS curriculum is reflected in having well rounded, happy and confident children transitioning into Year 1 and beyond.
 As they progress through Helmdon our children provide positive role models for the younger members of the school.

-We measure progress and children’s learning across the year through formative and summative assessment which are based on the teacher’s knowledge of the child, their learning journeys, photographs and videos on Tapestry.
+We measure progress and children’s learning across the year through formative and summative assessment which are based on the teacher’s knowledge of the child, their recorded work, photographs and videos on Tapestry.
 We aim to exceed the National and Local Authority data for children achieving Good Level of Development.
 Almost all our children make more than the expected steps progress from their starting points.

 The judgements of our school are moderated with other schools to ensure they are secure and consistent with government guidelines.
 The Early Years provision features in all areas of the School Development Plan and has a rigorous plan for development each year.
 This is monitored and evaluated by the EYFS Lead, the Head teacher and designated governor.